Wouldn’t it be awesome to be able to get in a full workout and exercise in the comfort of your own home?

 Not sure the Bowflex Blaze Home Gym is for you?
 Here are a few other options to consider:

 Bowflex PR1000 Home Gym — This home gym machine isn’t as complete as the Blaze, but it’s a much more compact machine.
 It can be used for up to 30 exercises, and it includes a bench press and pull-down machine.
-At $100+ LESS than the Blaze, it’s a pretty solid piece of equipment.
+Read our Full PR1000 Review.

 Weider Home Gym — This is a slightly more advanced gym machine than the Bowflex, and it uses weight discs instead of elastic bands, particularly great for leg exercises and weight resistance muscle exercise.
 It comes with 6 different workout stations (leg, bicep curls, leg pressess, leg extension, power rod, chest press, pull down, etc.), with over 210 pounds of resistance.
-It’s also one of the cheapest home gym systems (see prices here).
-Check out how it compares to Total Gym here.
+It’s also one of the cheapest home gym systems Check out how it compares to Total Gym here.